falkenber9/CopyrightOverlay/README.md

 Copyright Overlays for Publications
 ======================================

 This repository contains a package for overlaying publications with a copyright notice and a reference to the conference/journal, where the document appeared/will appear.
+[Here is an Example](example-IEEE.pdf)

 The package can be integrated directly into the manuscript's source or can be used as a wrapper for already generated PDF documents.